 “It’s very hard to explain, but it was almost like Hitler was a father to us,” Martens said.
 “What he said was what he wanted us to do and what we wanted to do.
 It wasn’t bad at the time, but in the meantime we were fed all this Nazi stuff which I now see is terrible.”

-At a young age, Jacoby was forced to leave her home in Hungary and enter Auschwitz concentration camp with other members of her family, where she was forced to complete physical work for the Nazis.
+At a young age, Jacoby was taken from her home in Hungary, confined in the Auschwitz concentration camp with other members of her family and forced to labor for the Nazis.

-“If I didn’t do exactly what I was asked to do, [the leaders of the camp] would just hit,” Jacoby said.
-“I was probably the lucky one because I wasn’t killed by the guns or the gas, but there were these Germans who had clubs in their hands, and if they didn’t like something, they would just hit you on the head.
-Maybe that’s why I have a problem with my head now.”
+“If I didn’t do exactly what I was told to do, [the leaders of the camp] would just hit,” Jacoby said.
+“I was probably the lucky one because I wasn’t killed by the guns or the gas, but there were these Germans who had clubs in their hands, and if they didn’t like something, they would just hit you on the head.”

 After the invasion of Germany, Martens and her family fled her hometown.
 She said the end of the war was the first time she realized the extent to which Hitler had controlled the state.

-Upon her release from Auschwitz, Jacoby said was able to express her anger by destroying Nazis’ possessions.
+Upon her release from Auschwitz, Jacoby said she expressed her anger by destroying Nazis’ possessions.

 Martens and Jacoby concluded their stories by urging students to actively participate in their communities to prevent the possibility of similar atrocities from recurring in the future.